 The all-inclusive packages tend to be aimed at smaller companies that want to spend less than £1,000 per month for everything.
-With an all-inclusive fee you may not be able to determine how much of your budget is spent on clicks and how much is being spent on the management fee, You must request reporting of the amount you actually you for clicks, vs management fees.
+With an all-inclusive fee, you may not be able to determine how much of your budget is spent on clicks and how much is being spent on the management fee, You must request reporting of the amount you actually owe for clicks, vs management fees.

 Flat Rate Fees